 These specific fears are so many that people often say that there is a phobia for everything and every situation.
 Fortunately, we can categorize these seemingly infinite phobias into five main categories.
 Here are the main categories of phobias.

-- The fear of animals e.g. cats, elephants and/or monkeys among other animals.
+- Fear of animals e.g. cats, elephants and/or monkeys among other animals.

 - The fear of situations that go against nature such as climbing a very tall building

-- The fear of medical procedures or situations e.g. wounds, surgery, needles etc.
+- Fear of medical procedures or situations e.g. wounds, surgery, needles etc.

-- The fear or certain activities including going to school, driving or crossing a bridge among others
+- A fear or certain activities including going to school, driving or crossing a bridge among others

 - Other cases of fear e.g. the fear of loud sounds